 ODV2D > Grading > Unused Error Corr.

-Unused Error Correction is a measurement of the amount of margin availa- ble to recover damage using error correction.
-Low unused error correction is usually due to regional or spot damage in the code.
-The ODV2D will fail any barcode with an unused error correction at or below the value set in this menu, regardless of overall grade.
+ble to recover dam usually due to regi The ODV2D will fa ection is a measurement of the amount of margin availa- age using error correction.
+Low unused error correction is onal or spot damage in the code. il any barcode with an unused error correction at or below s menu, regardless of overall grade.

 BARCODES PDF417, DataMatrix, QR

 Minimum 0%

 Maximum 100%

 Factory Default 50%

-IMPORTANT Factors into the Overall Grade (page 31).
+IMPORTANT Factors into the Overall Grade (page 34).